 Interested in hosting a conference in Whitehorse?
 Please visit the Yukon Convention Bureau

 Did you know that the City has approximately 33.9 kilometres of trails per 1,000 residents?
 The Canadian average is 0.9 km per 1,000 residents!

 Parking Meter Violations for Non-Yukon Licence Plates

-Visitors are reminded that they can obtain a FREE 3 day Parking Pass from the Yukon Visitor Information Centre.
-This allows visitors to park at parking meters for free.
+Visitors are reminded that they can obtain a free 3 day Parking Pass from the Whitehorse Visitor Information Centre.
+This allows visitors to park at Whitehorse parking meters for free.